icicel/ahn/README.md

 A common exception is for numbers, which do allow the kerning to take place (assuming there's whitespace that can be kerned).
 - my 12 oranges - r̄̂ 12'ëad́o

+Note that the above exception causes loss of spacing information.
+Context should be sufficient in most cases, though.
+- my 12oranges - r̄̂ 12'ëad́o

 ### Paragraph-initially

 At the start of a paragraph, there is no consonant to the left that the vowel can latch on to.